2 Leadership Traits that Make Leaders Miserable

-But until recently, there has been a lot less research on what makes a leader happy or unhappy, themselves.
+But until recently, there has been a lot less research on leadership traits that make a leader happy or unhappy.

 This is a vital question to answer.

-- Happiness is an important factor in individual performance and productivity.
+- Employee happiness is an important factor in individual performance and productivity.

 - Leaders can have a strong influence on other people’s happiness.